The sumo deadlift is one of the best exercises you can do to develop strong hips.

 - Ingrains appropriate technique for picking up a heavy item off the floor

-- Places less stress on the low back, allowing you to train the deadlift in the presence of minor low back strain
+- The sumo stance places less stress on the lumbar spine, allowing you to train the deadlift in the presence of minor low back strain

 - Decreases the range of motion the barbell has to move, making it a very efficient movement pattern